punkrockscience/training-by-practice/README.md

+#forked from dib-lab to try without disturbing them

 # training-by-practice
 This is a Git hub repository for intial training on Bash commands and co-operation on github.
 The repository has 3 files: